 The 24VDC can be used to power external devices or DL305 modules that require external 24VDC.
 The power used from this external 24VDC output reduces the internal system 24VDC that is available to the modules by an equal amount.
-When using the 24VDC output at the base terminal, it is recommended that 100mA not be exceeded.
+When using the 24VDC output at the base terminal, do not exceed 100mA current draw.